danforthcenter/plantcv/docs/transform_warp.md

 - **Parameters:**
     - img - (np.ndarray) image to warp
     - mat - (np.ndarray) a 3x3 matrix that describes the projective transformation.
 Tyically, it would be the 2nd output of the `transform.warp` function.
     - refimg (optional) - (np.ndarray) image used as a reference for the warp.
-If provided, the warped image would be overlaid on the reference image to visualize; otherwise, only the warped image will be shown.
+If provided, the warped image would be overlaid on the reference image to visualize; otherwise, the warped image would be overlaied on the original image.

 - **Context:**
     - Warps an image based on the transformation matrix.